Knee Pain by Location

 - Pain in the back of the knee can be caused by arthritis or cysts, known as Baker’s cysts.
 Baker’s cysts are an accumulation of joint fluid (synovial fluid) that forms behind the knee.

-- General knee pain can be due to bursitis, arthritis, tears in the ligaments or meniscus, osteoarthritis of the joint, or infection.
+- General pain in the knee can be due to bursitis, arthritis, tears in the ligaments or meniscus, osteoarthritis of the joint, or infection.